Computer Science, Linguistics and a Language (CSLL)For Prospective Students

 What career opportunities are open afterwards?

-a sample of areas into which CSL graduates have gone (in Ireland and abroad)
+a sample of areas into which CSLL graduates have gone (in Ireland and abroad)

 - the language technology industry (eg. IBM, Microsoft)